chong0810/ReadMeGenerator/README.md

 # Usage

-​This application is used for This app is used for creating a README.md file for any project.
+This app is used for creating a README.md file for any project.

 # License